carolinedunn/Google-Home-RPi-AutoBoot/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-Control-X to exit
-Y to save
-Enter to complete the save.
+Control-X to exit, and Y to save.
+Press Enter to complete the save.

 Next, copy your assistant demo to pi folder
 ```